 Those organizations and institutions which have expressed concern about their participation in the process of collecting taxes for war have primarily been tax exempt religious and educational groups, or other non-profit groups.
 Therefore they have not been liable for corporate taxes.
 The war tax resistance movement is not aware of any group without tax exempt status that has refused to pay corporate taxes because of conscientious objection to war.
 This remains an unexplored avenue for organizational resistance.

 Beginning during the Vietnam War a common method of low-level war tax resistance was to resist the federal excise tax on long distance and local telephone service.
 Many organizations participated in this form of resistance as a way of expressing their conscience.
-In 2006 the IRS was forced to drop the tax on long distance service, but it is still applied to local-only telephone bills.
+In 2006 the IRS was forced to drop the tax on long distance service, but it is still applied to local landline telephone bills (not cell, VoIP, or other mixed use services).
 The telephone excise tax had an historic association with war spending and still provides revenue to federal funds that help to pay for war.
-(For information on telephone tax resistance, see http://www.hanguponwar.org.)
 Tax exempt nonprofits should remember to apply that status to their local telephone billing and have the tax removed, but thousands of individuals still refuse this tax as a protest to war.

 As with individuals, telephone companies do not have the right to disconnect an organization’s phone service for nonpayment of the excise tax.
 Although required to collect the tax, phone companies are not required to enforce collection of the tax.
 If the phone subscriber does not pay, the phone company is simply required to report nonpayment to the IRS.
 The most typical consequence of telephone tax resistance is the periodic hassle of reminding the phone company that it is supposed to credit the bill for the amount of the tax rather than adding it onto the next month’s bill as an unpaid balance.
 This often occurs because of communication problems between the phone company and the resister.
 For instance, telephone companies often require any statement of refusal to be sent to an address that is different from the billing address.

 One form of non-compliance with reporting requirements engaged in by some employers is to pay workers “under the table,” which essentially means not reporting payments or benefits to the IRS.
 If such payments were discovered and documented by the IRS, the employer would owe not only the income taxes which should have been withheld, as would the employee, but both the employer’s and employee’s share of Social Security taxes.
-In addition, the potential penalty for intentional disregard of filing requirements for “information returns,” such as form W-4 or 1099, is 10% of the aggregate amount of the items that were required to be reported (Internal Revenue Code §6721(e)).
-This means if an organization paid a worker a total of $2,500 in a year, the potential penalty would be 10% of that amount, or $250.
-We are not aware of any groups in the WTR movement who have been charged with this penalty.
+In addition, the potential penalty for intentional disregard of filing requirements for “information returns,” such as form W-4 or 1099, is a penalty of at least $250 per payee statement with no maximum penalty.
+(Internal Revenue Code §6722) We are not aware of any groups in the WTR movement who have been charged with this penalty.

-One way some employers refuse to comply with withholding is to treat workers as independent contractors even if they don’t fit the IRS definition (see independent contractor box).
+One way some employers refuse to comply with withholding is to treat workers as independent contractors even if they don’t fit the IRS definition (see “independent contractor” box above).
 If the IRS follows up and decides the organization had no reasonable basis for their classification, they can reclassify the workers as employees and apply the failure to withhold penalties described above.

 Employers who wish to resist withholding sometimes accept W-4 forms that claim extra allowances or exemption from withholding, even if they know the individual is avoiding withholding because of conscientious objection to war.
 (See box above for information on the legal requirements of employers in regards to accepting W-4 forms.)
 If the IRS decides that a W-4 form is invalid, it can order the employer to withhold from an individual’s pay at the highest possible rate.
 Employers who do this may be subject to the penalty for failure to withhold, file, and turn over employment taxes.
 Additionally, an organization can be held criminally liable for conspiracy and for aiding and abetting submission of false or fraudulent W-4’s.
 Tax protest groups who argue that IRS collections are unconstitutional have received such criminal penalties, but, to our knowledge, not groups involved in tax resistance because of objection to militarism and war.